greghendershott/racket-mode/Reference.md

 environment is reset to the contents of the file.
 In other words, like DrRacket, this provides the predictability of a "static" baseline, plus some interactive exploration.

+See also [`racket-run-and-switch-to-repl`](#racket-run-and-switch-to-repl), which is even more like DrRacket's Run because it selects the REPL window (gives it the focus), too.

 With a C-u prefix, uses errortrace for improved stack traces.
 Otherwise follows the [`racket-error-context`](#racket-error-context) setting.